markshperkin/LabelingSoftware/README.md

 # IMU Data Labeling Software

 ## Overview
 This project is a web-based labeling tool designed to annotate accelerometer and gyroscope time-series data.
 While it was originally developed for swimming activity analysis, it is general-purpose and can be adapted to other motion datasets involving IMU sensors.
+This tool was developed as part of my M.S. thesis research on human activity recognition using wearable sensor data. it wasically used to annotate swimming motion data collected from a single wrist-worn IMU.

 ## Key Features
  - Intuitive interface for creating and managing class-specific segments